 Associate Director, Johns Hopkins Myositis Center

-Sonye Danoff is an Associate Professor of Medicine in the Division of Pulmonary and Critical Care Medicine, Co-Director of the Interstitial Lung Disease Program, and Associate Director of the Myositis Center at Johns Hopkins University School of Medicine, Baltimore, USA.
+Sonye Danoff is a Professor of Medicine in the Division of Pulmonary and Critical Care Medicine, Co-Director of the Interstitial Lung Disease Program, and Associate Director of the Myositis Center at Johns Hopkins University School of Medicine, Baltimore, USA.
 A Phi Beta Kappa graduate of Emory University, she received her MPhil in Pharmacology from Cambridge University and an MD-PhD from Johns Hopkins University School of Medicine.
 Dr. Danoff is actively involved in patient care, teaching and research in ILD with a focus on autoimmune-associated ILDs.
 Her research involves clinical and translational studies of lung fibrosis and autoimmunity.
 She is a Fellow of the American College of Chest Physicians and past Chair of the Interstitial and Diffuse Lung Disease Network Steering Committee.
 She is a member of the American Thoracic Society and past Chair of the Clinical Problems Assembly Program Committee.

 Her research focuses on basic and translational studies of lung fibrosis.
 She was awarded the 2007 American Thoracic Society/Coalition for Pulmonary Fibrosis Research Award to support her research studies.